danielgtaylor/openapi-cli-generator/README.md

 ## Customization

 Your `main.go` is the entrypoint to your generated CLI, and may be customized to add additional logic and features.
 For example, you might set custom headers or handle auth before a request goes out on the wire.
-The `auth0` module provides a sample implementation.
+The `apikey` module provides a sample implementation.

 ### Configuration Description